-We ask that students not arrive at the school before 7:45 a.m.
-We do not have staff available to supervise these children before 7:45 a.m.
+We ask that students not arrive at the school before 7:40 a.m.
+We do not have staff available to supervise these children before 7:40 a.m.

-If you must drop your children off in the morning or pick them up in the afternoon, please note the following bus loading and unloading times: High School, Middle School and Tioga Elementary times are 7:45-7:50 a.m. and 2:35-2:50 p.m.
+If you must drop your children off in the morning or pick them up in the afternoon, please note the following bus loading and unloading times: Middle School and Tioga Elementary times are 7:40-7:55 a.m. and 2:35-2:50 p.m.
 It is illegal and extremely dangerous to pass a stopped school bus.
 Bus Drivers or other personnel will report all such occurrences to the Building Principal, Superintendent or police.
 Violators will be dealt with in accordance with the laws.

-TIOGA WILL CONTINUE THE POLICY FROM THE PREVIOUS SCHOOL YEAR.
-STUDENTS ARE ALLOWED ONE PICK UP AND DROP OFF LOCATION, PARENTS MAY MAKE A CHANGE TO THESE LOCATIONS AT THE END OF EACH 10-WEEK MARKING PERIOD ONLY.
 Changing On/Off Bus Designation: Students are assigned a specific bus for school transportation.
 In order to change the pickup/drop off point, a note from the student's parent/guardian must be sent to the school office.
 The school principal or designee will issue the on/off slip for that student.
 The slip will then be delivered to the Transportation Department authorizing the bus driver to transport the student to the designated location.
+To ensure each building has enough time to inform transporation of bus changes, please make sure to be in contact with your child's respective office no later than 2:00 p.m.